C3 AI Documentation Home

 3. Add certificates to your system trust store.

-• For Mac, run the following code in the terminal to add each certificate to your trust store.
+• For Mac OS, run the following code in a CLI to add each certificate to your trust store.
 For each certificate, replace mycert.pem for each .pem file you saved.

 Text